-Pica is more common among pregnant women and children than adults, but it can affect anyone.
+Pica is more common among pregnant women and children than adults but can affect anyone.
 Although it’s unclear what causes pica, studies suggest it may be related to low levels of certain nutrients in the blood.

-People who engage in pica may benefit from nutritional testing and intervention as well as behavioral treatments designed to redirect their attention away from nonfood items.
+People who engage in pica may benefit from nutritional testing and intervention and behavioral treatments designed to redirect their attention away from nonfood items.

 Eating Disorder Diagnosis

 The first step to treating an eating disorder is getting a diagnosis.